The HIstory of Proportional Reading

 And Background of John F. Adams

-The Proportional Reading program is so comprehensive and such a forward leap in technology and educational theory from what currently exists in most schools, adult learning centers, workplace literacy programs and home tutoring, that many people want to know how it came about.
+The Proportional Reading program is so comprehensive and such a forward leap in technology and educational theory from what currently exists in most schools, colleges, graduate schools, libraries, adult learning centers, workplace literacy programs and home tutoring, that many people want to know how it came about.

 All the underlying educational theory behind Proportional Reading was researched and developed by John F. Adams, who was born in 1945.
 However, his work is built upon an extensive familiarity with structured phonetics, as well as his theory of innovation.
 Mr. Adams had dyslexia as a child and received help from Janet Rule, one of the founders of the Orton Gillingham structured phonetics movement.
 His tutor was actually the wife of the Dean of Students at MIT.